formio/react/README.md

 A [React](http://facebook.github.io/react/) library for rendering out forms based on the [Form.io](https://www.form.io) platform.

+> **_NOTE:_**  The following documentation corresponds to version 6.x of @formio/react, which has not been released yet.
+For version-specific documentation, please see the relevant tag.

 ## Example Application

 To see an example application of how to implement all the components and modules in this library, see [https://github.com/formio/react-app-starterkit](https://github.com/formio/react-app-starterkit)